Tommy Chase: Manukau, Auckland Māori, Auckland, and Māori XIII

 Manukau then beat Marist-North Shore 33-5 though North Shore had refused to contribute any players to the side at this point so it was effectively just Marist.
 Chase “was sound at fullback and kicked some great goals” with five conversions and one penalty.
 Manukau beat Richmond in round 3 13 to 6 with Chase kicking a conversion and a penalty.
 Chase played in the five eighths with Joe Murray after Ivan Gregory rejoined the side at centre.
 The five eighth pair turned “defence into attack” which “was an important factor in the team’s success”, and they played “clever football” along with Gregory.
 Manukau then beat Newton-Mount Albert 10-5 with Chase kicking two penalties.

-In a 21-3 win against Ponsonby on June 6 he scored a try and kicked three conversions.
+In a 21-3 win against Ponsonby on June 6, he scored a try and kicked three conversions.

 Manukau had another win, 20-12 over City-Otahuhu in round 6.
 Chase continued his goal kicking form with three conversions and one penalty with one of his conversion a “remarkable effort” coming “from the edge of the sideline”.
-He “was in splendid form and he and Murray cleverly varied the play”.
 Their sixth consecutive win came against Marist-North Shore which was now at full strength by 37 to 9.
-He kicked five goals and “gave a high class display of goal kicking” with them going over “from wide angles”.
+He kicked five goals and with them going over “from wide angles”.
 Chase converted one of their three tries in a 11-10 win against Richmond on June 27.
-The following week he converted three tries and kicked a penalty in a 23-12 win against Newton-Mount Albert and he showed “good combination” with Murray at five eighth and Watene at centre.
+The following week he converted three tries and kicked a penalty in a 23-12 win against Newton-Mount Albert with Murray at five eighth and Watene at centre.
 Chase and Murray “were associated in all the open play”.